MicrosoftEdge/WebView2Feedback/specs/APIReview_TextureStream.md

   /// Remove listener for receiving texture stream.
   HRESULT remove_WebTextureReceived([in] EventRegistrationToken token);
   /// Event handler for stopping of the receiving texture stream.
+  /// It is expected that the host releases any holding handle/resource from
+  /// the WebTexture before an event handler returns.
   HRESULT add_WebTextureStreamStopped(
       [in] ICoreWebView2StagingTextureStreamWebTextureStreamStoppedEventHandler* eventHandler,
       [out] EventRegistrationToken* token);